 Performing Arts related courses:

-◦BTEC Level 3 Foundation Diploma/Extended Diploma Performing Arts (Dance)
+UAL Level 3 Diploma/Extended Diploma Performing & Production Arts (ACTING)

-◦UAL Level 3 Diploma/Extended Diploma Performing & Production Arts
+UAL Level 3 Diploma/Extended Diploma Performing & Production Arts (DANCE)

 Remember that the Performing Arts Academy is just an extra opportunity for us to stretch and challenge some learners in addition to their studies.
 Drama & Performing Arts staff will be able to feedback to all learners who are have been unsuccessful in their application as part of the induction process when term starts in September.
 We’re really excited when learners reflect upon feedback, develop new skills and apply again to the Performing Arts Academy the following year.

 The Academy Team will then review your application and shortlist candidates for audition.
 Applications close on Friday 5 June 2020.

 - What will I have to do in audition?